 Object Description

 • User Indicates the QCL user.

 • QCE# Indicates the index of QCE.

 • Port Indicates the list of ports configured with the QCE.

-Frame Type Indicates the type of frame to look for incoming frames.
-Possible frame types are:
+Frame Type Indicates the type of frame to look for incomming frames.
+Possible frame types

+are:

-■ Any: The QCE will match all frame types.
+■ Any: The QCE will match all frame type.

-Ethernet : Only Ethernet frames (with Ether Type 0x600-0xFFFF) are
+■ Ethernet: Only Ethernet frames (with Ether Type 0x600-0xFFFF) are

 allowed.

 ■ LLC: Only (LLC) frames are allowed.
 SNAP: Only (SNAP) frames are allowed. ■ IPv4: The QCE will match only IPV4 frames. ■ IPv6: The QCE will match only IPV6 frames. • Action Indicates the classification action taken on ingress frame if parameters configured are matched with the frame's content.
-There are three action fields: Class, DPL and DSCP. ■ Class: Classified QoS class; if a frame matches the QCE it will be put in the queue. ■ DPL: Drop Precedence Level; if a frame matches the QCE then DP level will set to value displayed under DPL column. ■ DSCP: If a frame matches the QCE then DSCP will be classified with the value displayed under DSCP column. • Conflict Displays Conflict status of QCL entries.
+There are three action fields: Class, DPL and DSCP. ■ Class: Classified QoS class; if a frame matches the QCE it will be put in the queue. ■ DPL : Drop Precedence Level; if a frame matches the QCE then DP level will set to value displayed under DPL column. ■ DSCP: If a frame matches the QCE then DSCP will be classified with the value displayed under DSCP column. • Conflict Displays Conflict status of QCL entries.
 As H/W resources are shared by multiple applications.
 It may happen that resources required to add a QCE may not be available, in that case it shows conflict status as 'Yes', otherwise it is always 'No'.
-Diagon water that could be reached by valoring the 1100/vaccourse Please note that conflict can be resolved by releasing the H/W resources required to add QCL entry on pressing 'Resolve Conflict' button.
+Please note that conflict can be resolved by releasing the H/W resources required to add QCL entry on pressing 'Resolve Conflict' button.